kareila/aoc-solutions/README.md

 Initial release of solutions from 2022.

-_kareila at dreamwidth dot org // 27 Apr 2023_
+_kareila at dreamwidth dot org // 30 Aug 2023_